Understanding Bladder Cancer

 Papillary tumors stick out from the bladder lining on a stalk.
 They tend to grow into the bladder cavity, away from the bladder wall, instead of deeper into the layers of the bladder wall.

-Carcinoma in situ (CIS) is a cancerous patch that is only in the inner layer of the bladder lining and has not spread to deeper tissue.
+Carcinoma in situ (CIS) is a cancerous patch of cells that is only in the inner layer of the bladder lining and has not spread to deeper tissue.
 The patch may look almost normal or may look inflamed.

 Each type of tumor can be present in one or more areas of the bladder, and more than one type can be present at the same time.